 Your website must be planned for SEO marketing right from the beginning.
 This includes the menu and URL structure, the page names and the content on those pages.
 Once you have the structure right, the rest is much easier.

 You should focus on ranking each page for just one primary keyword or phrase.

 Here's why: The primary keyword is targeted using visible or hidden elements on the page such as;

 - Page URL

-You can only use one phrase or kw in the above items.
-So it is crucial you make a decision what that kw is going to be.
+Focusing on a single phrase or keyword in the above items gives you a much better chance of ranking well.
+So it is crucial you make a decision what that primary keyword is going to be.

 - affordable furniture